digital-fabric/modulation/README.md

 ## Organizing your code with Modulation

-Modulation builds on the idea of a Ruby module as a ["collection of methods and constants"](https://ruby-doc.org/core-2.5.1/Module.html).
+Modulation builds on the idea of a Ruby `Module` as a ["collection of methods and constants"](https://ruby-doc.org/core-2.5.1/Module.html).
 Using modulation, any Ruby source file can be a module.
 Modules usually export method and constant declarations (usually an API for a specific, well-defined